UP, Delhi current vaccine share way lower than needed: Report

-New Delhi, May 22 (IANS) Even as anti-Covid vaccine availability eases, states such as Uttar Pradesh, Delhi and Tamil Nadu are expected to face shortages.
+New Delhi: Even as anti-Covid vaccine availability eases, states such as Uttar Pradesh, Delhi and Tamil Nadu are expected to face shortages.

 As per a research report by Emkay Global Financial Services, Uttar Pradesh and Delhi's current vaccine share is way lower than demand.